Dadudekc/trading-leads-bot/README.md

 🔗 Connect

-💬 Have questions or project-ideas?
+💬 Have questions or project-project-ideas?
 Join the free-ride-investor community!

 	Built for traders, by traders.
 Automate.
 Analyze.
 Profit. 💰